Importing Used Salvage Vehicles Guatemala

 To get started, you simply need to create an account and make a deposit.
 This deposit is what will establish your potential maximum bid, typically representing 10% of whatever that bid might be.
 (As an example, a $300 deposit would empower you to bid up to $3,000 on used cars!)

 After getting set up, you’ll be able to browse an extensive inventory of online auctions across the United States.
-In addition, you’ll be given access to an auction agent or broker, who can help you with everything from setting bids to vetting different vehicles.
-Best of all, this agent or broker can also search U.S. used car auctions that can’t be displayed publically on line, giving you access and increasing even more the array of choices before you.
+In addition, you’ll have access to an auction agent or broker.
+They can help you with everything from setting bids to vetting different vehicles.
+Best of all, this agent or broker can also search U.S. used car auctions that can’t display publically online.
+Giving you access and increasing even more the array of choices before you.

 Shipping a Used or Salvage U.S. Car to Guatemala